kalxas/rasdaman/doc/main/04_ql-guide.rst

 currently not possible to assign individual nulls to cell type components.

-The ``marray`` operator does not yet allow assigning null values to the new MDD.

 NaN Values
 ==========

 NaN ("not a number") is the representation of a numeric value representing an undefined or unrepresentable value, especially in floating-point calculations.
-Systematic use of NaNs was introduced by the IEEE 754 floating-point standard
+Systematic use of NaNs was introduced by the IEEE 754 floating-point standard (`Wikipedia <http://en.wikipedia.org/wiki/NaN>`__).
-(`Wikipedia <http://en.wikipedia.org/wiki/NaN>`__).

-In rasql, ``nan`` is a symbolic floating point constant that can be used in any place where a floating point value is allowed.
+In rasql, ``nan`` (double) and ``nanf`` (float) are symbolic floating point constants that can be used in any place where a floating point value is allowed.
 Arithmetic operations involving ``nan``\ s always result in ``nan``.
 Equality and inequality involving nans work as expected, all other comparison operators return false.

 If the encoding format used supports NaN then rasdaman will encode/decode NaN values properly.

 **Example**